joshua-staples/docker_ds_tutorial/README.md

 Linux:

-- Run
+- Run this command in the terminal:
 ```
 sudo snap install docker
 ```
-in the terminal.

 ## Check Install: